 MONTAGUE KOBBÉ is an ambilingual writer with a Shakespearean name, born in Caracas, in a country that no longer exists, in a millennium that is long gone.
 He has resided in London, Munich, Madrid, Florence, and Anguilla – a recondite Leeward Island to which he has had ties for over 30 years.

 His debut novel The Night of the Rambler (Akashic: NYC, 2013) deals with revolution and human dignity, and it earned a mention in the 2014 Premio Casa de las Américas for best English or Creole-language Caribbean book.
 His second novel, On the Way Back is set in the Caribbean island of Anguilla, and tackles issues of racial and social prejudice with a dose of humour.
-He is also the author of the bilingual collection of flash fiction Tales of Bed Sheets and Departure Lounges / Historias de camas y aeropuertos (Dog Horn: UK, 2014).
+His bilingual collection of flash fiction Tales of Bed Sheets and Departure Lounges (Dog Horn 2014) was adapted to the theatre and staged at the Cervantes Theatre in London in 2017.

 Want to have a word?
 Send me a line to montycobbe [at] gmail [dot] com.